mootools/mootools-more/Docs/Utilities/Assets.md

 ### Arguments:

 1. source     - (*string*) The location of the JavaScript file to load.
-2. properties - (*object*, optional) Additional attributes to be included into the script Element.
+2. properties - (*object*, optional) Additional attributes to be included into the script Element; this is the same as the second argument you might pass to  including the Element constructor.
+For instance you might specify an onload event or perhaps an id.

 ### Returns: